-Students verified by the Records Office as completing all degree requirements or as potentially completing requirements by the end of the qualifying term.
+Students are required to apply for graduation through Self-Service at least one semester prior to degree completion.
+At that time, the graduation fee* is added to the student bill.
+Students are verified by their academic and faculty advisor and approved by the Records Office as completing all degree requirements or as potentially completing requirements by the end of the qualifying term.
 All students participating must file a petition and submit their graduation fee by March 1.
 After March 1, you must complete the late petition form and pay a $100.00 late fee.

 *The graduation fee is required of all graduates, regardless of participation in the ceremony.

 The diploma will include your name and specify the degree earned and Latin honors, if applicable.
 It also carries signatures of the Chaminade University president, Board of Regents chair and the official University seal.